 Minimum of 3 credit hours each semester until senior recital is passed (students who have completed 24 credit hours and the senior recital and who wish to continue performance study may reduce credit to 2 credit hours).
-Entrance audition, freshman jury, upper-division examination, senior recital.
+Entrance audition; juries each semester, with the upper-division examination serving as one of the juries in the sophomore year; senior recital.
 I300 Studio Masterclass (0 cr.) and/or I301 Departmental Masterclass (0 cr.) may be required in connection with performance study (varies by studio).